The Cycle of Foster Care

 How we help

 Boys & Girls Aid connects foster youth with families who will guide them, support them and love them.
 Each of our programs point towards permanent relationships where children in foster care can grow and thrive.
-This fall we have 8,000 reasons to work toward building stronger, and more permanent connections for Oregon’s foster children.
+Right now we have 8,000 reasons to work toward building stronger, and more permanent connections for Oregon’s foster children.

 When children enter foster care, they should be connected with trained professionals who prepare them for the next step in their lives.
 Whether that means returning home or growing with a family through adoption, the goal should be that all children exit foster care permanently.